What It’s Like to Take Lessons in the Alexander Technique

 What is the Alexander Technique?

 It is a method of neuromuscular reeducation.
 All of us have habits of movement that were developed over many years, and which contribute greatly to body maladies and physical pain.
-We are stressed by modern life, and because most of carry too much tension in our bodies, we react to stimuli in predictable ways.
+We are stressed by modern life, and because most of us carry too much tension in our bodies, we react to stimuli in predictable ways.

 The goal of a series of lessons in the Alexander Technique is to help our bodies give up some of that familiar tension, thereby improving our performance in any activity of life.